-Despite the advantages the Forex market has over other markets, many traders and investors still fears about the longevity of the market.
+Despite the advantages the Forex market has over other markets, many traders and investors still fear about the longevity of the market.
 How long will this market continue to be?
 Are we going to wake up one day and see the Forex market disappear?
-The following reasons highlights why the Forex market will remain, perhaps forever.
+The following are four reasons why the Forex trading will remain, perhaps forever.

 Currencies Are Tangible

 Currencies are no virtual assets.
 They are tangible.
 The fact that the world is getting even smaller highlights the need to currency exchanges.
 An English man travelling to South Africa would have to exchange Pound Sterling to South African Rand.

 There is a need for an exchange rate which would be determined by demand/supply, central bank rates decision, political and economic events, rates differentials and other factors.
 People travel for different purposes – business, tourism, sports, education etc.

 Multinationals also sell their products to residents of other countries and many examples that show inter-dependencies of people and governments all around the world.
 The world is getting smaller and the smaller it is, the more the need to have exchange rates for currencies.
 Unless all this stop, the Forex market will remain.